How to Install Jupyter Notebook on Ubuntu 24.04/22.04/20.04

 source myenv/bin/activate

 Replace myenv with your virtual environment’s name if it differs.
-Activating the virtual environment ensures that all installations and operations are confined to this isolated environment, preventing any unintended system-wide changes.
+Activating the virtual environment ensures that all installations and operations are confined to this isolated environment, preventing unintended system-wide changes.

 Upgrade Python Pip Before Installing Jupyter